I was raised on string beans and this southern green beans recipe is a favorite with my family. I love that it’s so easy, yet full of flavor.

 Watch me make these southern green beans from start to finish!

 - 1 lb. fresh green beans

 - 1/2 cup chopped smoked sausage or smoked bacon

 - 1 Tablespoon butter

 - 1 teaspoon red pepper flakes seasoning salt & black pepper to taste.

 - Snap off the ends of the greens beans and cut or snap the green beans into pieces.
 Set aside.

-- Finely dice onion, garlic, and smoked sausage.
+- Finely dice the onion, garlic, and smoked sausage.
 Set aside.

 - Add in onion, garlic, smoked sausage and chicken broth.

-- Bring to a boil and add in rd pepper flakes
+- Bring to a boil and add in red pepper flakes.

 - Add in green beans.

 - Cover and simmer for 1- 1½ hours.
 Check the green beans every 5 minutes after the one-hour mark.
 You don't want to overcook them or they will be mushy!